Colchester: Sport

 Local links with football began with the amateur club Colchester Town, which was formed in 1867 and dissolved in 1937.
-They were succeeded by professional club Colchester United, who compete in Football League Two (as of season 2023–24) and play home games at Colchester Community Stadium.
+They were succeeded by professional club Colchester United, who compete in Football League Two (as of season 2025–26) and play home games at Colchester Community Stadium.
 Founded in 1937, the club entered the Football League in 1950, originally playing home games at their former Layer Road stadium until 2008.
 The club reached its highest league finish of 10th place in the Championship in 2006–07, and were one of the few teams to win the Watney Cup, in 1971.

-Other sports teams based in the area include Colchester United Women Football Club, Colchester School of Gymnastics, Colchester Rugby Football Club, Colchester Swimming Club, Colchester Gladiators American Football Club, Colchester Weight Lifting Club, Colchester Powerlifting Club (ColPower) and Colchester & East Essex Cricket Club.
+Other sports teams based in the area include Colchester United Women Football Club, Colchester School of Gymnastics, Colchester Rugby Football Club, Colchester Swimming Club, Colchester Gladiators American Football Club, Colchester and District Archery Club, Colchester Weight Lifting Club, Colchester Powerlifting Club (ColPower) and Colchester & East Essex Cricket Club.
 Essex County Cricket Club play some of their home games at Castle Park Cricket Ground, home of Colchester & East Essex.

-Sports facilities in Colchester include Colchester Leisure World, Colchester Garrison Athletics Stadium (a co-operative facility used by both the army and civilian population) and a skatepark.
+Sports facilities in Colchester include Colchester Leisure World, West End Sports Ground, Colchester Garrison Athletics Stadium (a co-operative facility used by both the army and civilian population), a skatepark and multiple tennis clubs and golf courses.

+The £29 million, 76 acre Colchester Sports Park opened in 2021 at the Northern Gateway, and includes new facilities for Colchester RFC and the archery club alongside outdoor sports pitches, an indoor sports hall and gym, and a one-mile floodlit cycle track.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia from the Sudbury TV transmitter.
-The city's local radio stations are BBC Essex on 103.5 FM, Heart East on 96.1 FM, Greatest Hits Radio East on 100.2 FM and Actual Radio which broadcast online.
+The city's local radio stations are BBC Essex on 103.5 FM, Heart East on 96.1 FM, Greatest Hits Radio East on 100.2 FM, Colne Radio on 106.6 FM, and Actual Radio which broadcast online.
 The local newspapers are Colchester Gazette, Essex County Standard and East Anglian Daily Times.

 Other

-The commercial centre is home to upmarket department store Fenwick (still referred to by locals by its former name of Williams & Griffin (Willie Gees)), Primark, H&M, Boots, WH Smith and many local independent stores.
+The commercial centre is home to upmarket department store Fenwick (still referred to by locals by its former name of Williams & Griffin (Willie Gees)), Primark, H&M, Boots and many local independent stores, restaurants, bars, cafés and leisure attractions.

+Colchester Zoo, located to the south of the city, holds one of the largest zoological collections in the UK, with over 150 species and 1000 individual animals.
+The zoo attracts 1.5 million visitors annually.